ComPWA/ampform-dpd/docs/index.md

 - **Dynamics**: The function $X_s$ only depends on a single Mandelstam variable and carries all the dynamical information about the decay chain.
 Typically, these are your $K$-matrix or Breit-Wigner lineshape functions.
 - **Isobars**: There is a Wigner&nbsp;$d$-function and a helicity coupling $H$ for each isobar in the three-body decay chain: the $0\to(ij),k$ production node and the $(ij)\to i,j$ decay node.
 The argument of these Wigner&nbsp;$d$-functions are the polar angles.
 The factors $\eta_J=\sqrt{2S+1}$ and $\eta_s=\sqrt{2s+1}$ are normalization factors.
 - **Wigner rotations**: The last three Wigner&nbsp;$d$-functions represent Wigner rotations that appear when rotating the boosted frames of the production and decay isobar amplitudes back to the space-fixed CM frame.
+- **Particle-2** phases, $(-1)^{j-\lambda}$, are added to both helicity couplings to convert to the particle-2 convention.
+The convention treats the first and the second particle unequally, however, it enables the simple relation of the helicity couplings to the LS couplings used below.

 If $k=1$, we have $\hat\theta_{k(1)}=0$, so the Wigner&nbsp;$d$ function for the production isobar reduces to a Kronecker delta, $d^J_{\nu,\tau-\lambda'_k}\!\left(\hat\theta_{k(1)}\right) = \delta_{\nu,\tau-\lambda'_k}$.